-Every plant is made up of four essential parts that scientifically classify it as a plant.
-Each of these four parts plays an important role in helping the plant to grow and thrive.
-While you may have learned about the four parts of a plant back in elementary school, a refresher course on those parts can help you remember how to nourish your plant so that it grows stronger with the proper care and TLC.
+Every plant is made up of four essential parts that help to scientifically classify it as a plant.
+Each of these plant parts plays an important role in helping the plant to grow and thrive.
+While you may have learned about the four parts of a plant back in elementary school, a refresher course on those different parts of plants can help you remember how to nourish your plant so that it grows stronger with the proper care and TLC.

-The leaves are the essential food producers for the entire plant.
+The leaves are the essential food producers for the entire plant, according to Biology of Plants.
 The nutrients and minerals are absorbed by the roots and then carried to the leaves by the stem.
-The leaves then use the chlorophyll, which is the green pigment in the leaves, and a process called photosynthesis to use the energy from sunlight to create a glucose that feeds the plant.
-The leaves also release oxygen into the air, which animals need.

 With broad surfaces for collecting energy from the sun, leaves contain chlorophyll, a green pigment essential for the process of photosynthesis.
 During photosynthesis, plants convert sunlight, water and carbon dioxide into carbohydrates - sugars that feed the plant.
 The leaves also release oxygen into the air, a product of photosynthesis which is essential for human life on earth.

 While not all plants produce flowers, most do produce seeds so that the plant can reproduce.
 The flower is the part of the plant that produces seeds.
 While they may be pretty to look at, they hold a higher purpose in producing small eggs that when fertilized by pollen can become fruit, something that you probably enjoy every day.